nnikola2006/nnikola2006/README.md

 ### Hi there 👋
+I'm Nikola and I'm currently learning c++ and data structures.

 <!--
 **nnikola2006/nnikola2006** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.